akhilrao/akhilrao.github.io/pages/about.md

 This year I'm teaching statistics (ECON 210) and environmental economics (ECON 265).
 Pedagogically, I'm very interested in the use of games and experiential learning to teach mathematical and economic concepts.

-My research is in three agendas: first, the economics of outer space; second, computational economics; third, the economics of scientific investments.
+My research is broadly concentrated in two agendas: first, the economics of outer space; second, computational economics.
 Most of my research is motivated by a desire to see us (humans) make better use our limited resources and fragile environments.

 #### the economics of outer space